ANYbotics/grid_map/README.md

 * **Visualizations:** The *grid_map_rviz_plugin* renders grid maps as 3d surface plots (height maps) in [RViz].
 Additionally, the *grid_map_visualization* package helps to visualize grid maps as point clouds, occupancy grids, grid cells etc.
 * **Filters:** The *grid_map_filters* provides are range of filters to process grid maps as a sequence of filters.
 Parsing of mathematical expressions allows to flexibly setup powerful computations such as thresholding, normal vectors, smoothening, variance, inpainting, and matrix kernel convolutions.

-The grid map package has been tested with [ROS] Indigo, Jade (under Ubuntu 14.04), Kinetic (under Ubuntu 16.04), and Melodic (under Ubuntu 18.04).
+The grid map package has been tested with ROS2 Foxy (under Ubuntu 20.04).
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 The source code is released under a [BSD 3-Clause license](LICENSE).